4-Aminobutyrate transaminase

-Thus, the two substrates of this enzyme are 4-aminobutanoate (GABA) and 2-oxoglutarate.
-The two products are succinate semialdehyde and L-glutamate.
+The two substrates of this enzyme are GABA and α-ketoglutaric acid.
+Its products are succinate semialdehyde and L-glutamic acid.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+Th enzyme is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is 4-aminobutanoate:2-oxoglutarate aminotransferase.
-This enzyme participates in 5 metabolic pathways: alanine and aspartate metabolism, glutamate metabolism, beta-alanine metabolism, propanoate metabolism, and butanoate metabolism.
-It employs one cofactor, pyridoxal phosphate.
+This enzyme participates in 5 metabolic pathways: alanine and aspartate metabolism, glutamate metabolism, β-alanine metabolism, propanoate metabolism, and butanoate metabolism.
+It uses pyridoxal phosphate as a cofactor.

 This enzyme is found in prokaryotes, plants, fungi, and animals (including humans).
 Pigs have often been used when studying how this protein may work in humans.

 Enzyme Commission number

 GABA-T is Enzyme Commission number 2.6.1.19.
 This means that it is in the transferase class of enzymes, the nitrogenous transferase sub-class and the transaminase sub-subclass.
 As a nitrogenous transferase, its role is to transfer nitrogenous groups from one molecule to another.
 As a transaminase, GABA-T's role is to move functional groups from an amino acid and a α-keto acid, and vice versa.
 In the case of GABA-T, it takes a nitrogen group from GABA and uses it to create L-glutamate.